 When your partner tosses and turns all night, pulling the covers off and waking you with all that movement, you might consider a larger bed.
 A Califonia king memory foam mattress along with your own blanket may completely eliminate this problem.

 When making a purchase together, couples should look for a mattress that reduces motion transfer and accommodates differences in body temperature.
 The ideal mattress for couples will minimize motion transfer by two means: (1) absorbing movement and (2) preventing the aches and pains that stimulate restless motion.
 Choose a medium-firm mattress (5 – 7 on the firmness scale) that’s simultaneously firm and soft and capable of catering to multiple physiques and sleep styles.
 Memory foam cradles the body to deter tossing and turning.
 Alternatively, if one partner prefers less of a cradling sensation, a hybrid mattress is a great compromise.Mattress Comfort Scale

-If you sleep with a snorer and you want to continue sleeping in the same bed, but you also want to get enough sleep, consider earplugs or white noise.
+If your partner snores and you want to continue sleeping in the same bed, but you also want to get enough sleep, consider earplugs or white noise.
 Another alternative would be to help your snoring partner alleviate the problem by seeing a specialist.